CODINGCAREBEAR/NBADataAnalysis/README.md

 # NBADataAnalysis
 Repository contains a heavily detailed JupyterNotebook used to compile and analyze the follow underlying data.

+Intention of analysis was to create several Tableau dashboards for stat visualization and to predict NBA awards using machine learning models.

 NBA source data ranges from 2003-2024 and includes:

 ## Player Data